PTauzowski/DLSHM/README.md

-# Python package for Deep Learning and its application in Structural Health Monitoring (DLSHM)
+# Deep Learning and its application in Structural Health Monitoring (DLSHM)

 The purpose of the package is to perform semantic segmentation of viaduct photos in order to mark structural parts